 Similarly, Ed Burghard sees a brand as a promise, creating an expectation of an experience.
 Therefore, it is down to elected officials to be trained on branding and to ensure that this promised experience remains authentic and competitive over time.

-Although it is now well established that places cannot be reduced to a simple tagline or a logo, it is no easy task to resist the urge to based a whole city branding strategy on a new, revised or updated logo, Heather Skinner points out – especially when being pressured to do so by politicians.
+Although it is now well established that places cannot be reduced to a simple tagline or a logo, it is no easy task to resist the urge to base a whole city branding strategy on a new, revised or updated logo, Heather Skinner points out – especially when being pressured to do so by politicians.
 She further explains that the requirement of brands to be stable is often in conflict with political parties facing regular re-elections.
 New regimes, she adds, often see a need for new and revitalized brands.

 Joao Freire [Grounded Brands] reminds us that a logo is a graphic representation of a brand’s value proposition.
 Consequently, changing a logo implies a revision of the entire place brand strategy: a costly and not always justified process.